privacysandbox/protected-auction-key-value-service/docs/playbook/index.md

 Beyond that, you can verify that you can [load data](../data_loading/loading_data.md) and then [read](../testing_the_query_protocol.md) it.

+In addition, increased logging verbosity level helps debugging but can introduce substantial latency during data loading because the server might log each key-value update.
+Set the logging verbosity value to a smaller value if you observe slowness in the data loading due to excessive logging messages.

 ### How do I know if my read latency is meeting my SLI?

 Please see [Read latency](read_latency_too_high.md).